SDG3 - Good Health and Well-being

 While replacing solid fuels with alternatives has lowered deaths linked to household air pollution since 1990, deaths related to ambient PMs have increased.

-Fifteen of the 20 most polluted cities are in India, mostly in the north.
+Fifteen of the 20 most polluted cities are in India, mainly in the north.
 Stubble burning spikes pollution in autumn and winter.
 Vehicle emissions, industry, and burning rubbish also contribute to high levels of PM2.5 and other pollutants.

 Air pollution’s health impacts